tushar5526/sarthi/README.md

 Self-host Ephemeral (Preview) Environments with ease and forget about server management.
 Sarthi uses other open-source projects to export logs, enable monitoring, manage secrets and create preview environments.
 Let devs focus on building stuff in isolated environments rather than bashing heads together to manage conflicts.

 It is meant to be used along with [sarthi-deploy](https://github.com/tushar5526/sarthi-deploy) GitHub Action for setting up preview environments in your project.
 Every time there is a new branch or a PR created, Sarthi GHA will create a preview environment for that.
-It also takes care of cleaning up preview environments when respective branches or PRs are merged.
+It also takes care of deleting preview environments when respective branches or PRs are merged.

 ## Pre-requisites 🛠️